m-deb-16/visual-product-matcher/README.md

 - supabase-py
 - psycopg2-binary (for vector operations)
 - pgvector
-- python-dotenv
 - Other dependencies listed in requirements_db.txt

 ## Database Setup

 1. Create a Supabase account at https://supabase.com/
-2. Create a new project and note down your project URL and API key (do not use the example credentials provided in the .env file)
+2. Create a new project and note down your project URL and API key
-3. Update the .env file with your actual Supabase credentials:
+3. For local development, create a .streamlit/secrets.toml file in your project root with your Supabase credentials:
    ```
-   SUPABASE_URL=your-project-name.supabase.co
-   SUPABASE_KEY=your-anon-or-service-key
-   DATABASE_URL=postgresql://postgres:your_password@your_project_id.supabase.co:5432/postgres
+   SUPABASE_URL="your-project-name.supabase.co"
+   SUPABASE_KEY="your-anon-or-service-key"
+   DATABASE_URL="postgresql://postgres:your_password@your_project_id.supabase.co:5432/postgres"
    ```
+   For Streamlit Cloud deployment, add these as secrets in your app settings instead of using a local file.
 4. Create the database table using Supabase SQL Editor:

    - Go to your Supabase dashboard